 What’s the one thing that you remember doing while removing such external media from your computer?

-On the Files app, use the keyboard shortcut CTRL + SHIFT + E to eject a removable device.
+Use the keyboard shortcut CTRL + SHIFT + E to eject a removable device on the Files app.

 To quickly get the IP address and MAC ID of your Google Chromebook, click the Tray (the right end of your taskbar where time and your profile icon) and click the WiFi icon, and then the “i” icon.